 American travelers often feel puzzled when their favorite “Italian” dish in the U.S. – say spaghetti and meatballs or chicken parmesan – is nowhere to be found in Italy.
 Why is this?
 Doesn’t Italian food come from, well, Italy?
 The answer is yes… and no. Simply put, Italian-American food is not the same as what you’ll find in most Italian restaurants once in Italy.
 That cuisine evolved in the US, reflecting the tastes of many Italian immigrants — who usually came from Southern Italy.
 Additionally, there’s really no such thing as “Italian” food.
 Dishes in Italy are very regional.
-What you nosh on in Naples isn’t what you’ll mangiare in Milan.
+What you relish in Rome isn’t what you’ll mangiare in Milan.

 Rule to live by: Ask your waiter to recommend a regional or house specialty.
 This way, you’ll be sure to savor something the locals love ((and not a dish they’re making to satisfy the tourists’ expectations)).